Huarochirí Manuscript: Chapter 2

 This chapter features themes encountered in many mythologies: omnipotent gods and pregnant virgins.
 It begins with an itinerant Cuniraya disguised as a beggar.
 Prompted by other huacas' scorn for his appearance, he miraculously tills the fields and construct andenes merely by speaking, and digs irrigation ditches with the brush of a reed flower.
 This humiliates the other huacas.

-One day he encountered, Cahuillan, a beautiful virgin.
+One day he encounters Cahuillan, a beautiful virgin.
 She was desired by all the huacas, whose advances she rejected.
-One day, seated below a lúcuma tree.
-Cuniraya transforms into a bird and inseminates a ripe fruit of the tree, which he lets falls beside Cahuillan.
+Seated below a lúcuma tree, Cuniraya transforms into a bird and inseminates a ripe fruit of the tree, which he lets falls beside Cahuillan.
 She eats the fruit and becomes pregnant.
-Once the baby, a boy, was born and started to crawl, Cahuillan gathered the huacas to ask which was the father.
-None volunteered himself, and the disguised Cuniraya was overlooked.
-Cahuillan allowed the child to crawl freely, reasoning that he would find his father, and he went to Cunirayan.
-Cahuillan was dismayed to have given birth to the child of an apparently lowly man.
-She picked up the child and fled in the direction of the ocean.
-Cuniraya revealed his true self, illuminating the land, but Cahuillan, facing away, did not notice.
+Once the baby, a boy, is born and starts to crawl, Cahuillan gathers the huacas to ask which was the father.
+None volunteers himself, and the disguised Cuniraya is overlooked.
+Cahuillan allows the child to crawl freely, reasoning that he will find his father, and he goes to Cunirayan.
+Cahuillan is dismayed to have given birth to the child of an apparently lowly man.
+She picks up the child and flees in the direction of the ocean.
+Cuniraya reveals his true self, illuminating the land, but Cahuillan, facing away, does not notice.

-Cuniraya started to chase after Cahuillan, speaking to various animals.
-He blessed those giving encouragement, and curses those who were not supportive: the condor was blessed to eat all dead animals, and to cause animals which ate it to die; the female skunk was cursed to walk at night, hated and stinking; the puma was blessed to eat the llamas of humans, and be honoured by festivities and sacrifices if killed by them; the fox was cursed to be hated by humans and discarded when killed; the falcon was blessed to be lucky, to eat hummingbirds, and to be wept over and offered sacrifices if killed; the parrot was cursed to constantly shriek.
+Cuniraya starts to chase after Cahuillan, speaking to various animals.
+He blesses those giving encouragement, and curses those who are not supportive: the condor is blessed to eat all dead animals, and to cause animals which eat it to die; the female skunk is cursed to walk at night, hated and stinking; the puma is blessed to eat the llamas of humans, and be honoured by festivities and sacrifices if killed by them; the fox is cursed to be hated by humans and discarded when killed; the falcon is blessed to be lucky, to eat hummingbirds, and to be wept over and offered sacrifices if killed; the parrot is cursed to constantly shriek.

-Finally Cuniraya reached the coast, near the temple of Pachacamac, but neither Cahuillan nor her son were there; they had become two islands, which remain to this day.
+Finally Cuniraya reaches the coast, near the temple of Pachacamac, but neither Cahuillan nor her son are there; they have become two islands, which remain to this day.
 This was considered an excellent fate.
-Cuniraya went to the temple, where two of his daughters remained, guarded by a snake while their mother visited the new islands.
-Cuniraya, angry that the mother was visiting the islands that had escaped his reach, raped the elder daughter, and tried to rape the younger, but she escaped by transforming into a dove and fleeing.
-Cuniraya then populated a local lake with the first fish, which he released into the ocean.
+Cuniraya goes to the temple, where two of his daughters remain, guarded by a snake while their mother visits the new islands.
+Cuniraya, angry that the mother is visiting the islands that had escaped his reach, rapes the elder daughter, and tries to rape the younger, but she escapes by transforming into a dove and fleeing.
+Cuniraya then populates a local lake with the first fish, which he releases into the ocean.

-When the mother returned and was informed by her daughters what had happened, she pursued Cuniraya.
-She told him that she wished to remove fleas from him, hoping to trick him and strike him with a rock.
-Cuniraya realised the ploy and left on the pretext of going to the toilet, escaping to other lands.
+When the mother returns and is informed by her daughters what had happened, she pursues Cuniraya.
+She tells him that she wishes to remove fleas from him, hoping to trick him and strike him with a rock.
+Cuniraya realises the ploy and leaves on the pretext of going to the toilet, escaping to other lands.